I saw a butterfly flutter by the other day.

 Sting is Gordon Sumner (Gordon Matthew Thomas Sumner, to be exact) and Adele is Adele Adkins (or Adele Laurie Blue Adkins in its entirety).

-Oh, and Dr. Phil’s last name is McGraw.
+Oh, and for the record, Dr. Phil’s last name is McGraw.

 Like I said, not that it matters.